2023 DIAGNOSTIC ULTRASOUND APPLICATION INSTRUCTIONS

 Before you begin the application process, review the ENTIRE application checklist.
 A link to a printable checklist is provided below.
-It’s your responsibility to make sure that your application is complete and submitted before the deadline for admissions consideration.
+It is your responsibility to make sure that your application is complete and submitted before the deadline for admissions consideration.

 RECOMMENDATION: Complete this step as soon as possible.
-It may take several business days for your admission application to be processed and you cannot submit your Diagnostic Ultrasound application until you have been admitted to the college.
+During high volume application periods, it may take up to two weeks for your admission application to be processed and you cannot submit your Diagnostic Ultrasound application until you have been admitted to the college.

 Step 2: DIAGNOSTIC ULTRASOUND PROGRAM APPLICATION (ONLINE ONLY)

-Complete the online Diagnostic Ultrasound program application.
-This is an online application and you will be required to upload several additional items as part of the application process.
-The online application will be available on January 2, 2018.
+The Bellevue College Diagnostic Ultrasound application is an online application and you will be required to upload several additional items as part of the application process.

 Step 3: REQUIRED PREREQUISITE DOCUMENTATION

 RECOMMENDATION: If you completed any of your required prerequisites at another college or if you are requesting any course substitutions, submit your Prerequisite Equivalency Worksheet as soon as possible.
 You will need to submit this document to the Diagnostic Ultrasound program PRIOR to submission of your online application.
-Review of prerequisite equivalency worksheets may take up to three weeks and you will need to include the reviewed and approved worksheet with your online application
+Review of prerequisite equivalency worksheets may take up to three weeks and you will need to email verification of program chair approval with your online application materials.

 If you have questions about your prerequisite GPA, you may also use the online GPA calculator to calculate your own GPA and confirm your results.
 If you have additional questions about the GPA calculation process, please contact the Diagnostic Ultrasound program manager at (425) 564-2013 PRIOR to the submission of your online application.